 Taking a daily pill for PrEP could be an effective tool for preventing HIV, but remembering to take a pill every day can be hard for some people.
 Newer, safer products that do not need to be taken every day are needed for people who may not want to take a daily pill or who may find it difficult to take a pill every day.
 As with contraception (birth control), we believe that more prevention options may lead to better use of HIV prevention products by people at risk for HIV infection.
-If shown to work and be safe, PrEP given as an injection has the potential to prevent HIV without having to take a daily pill.
+If shown to work and be safe, PrEP given as an injection has the potential to prevent HIV without relying on a daily behavior like pill-taking.
 An injection will be discrete and may protect the privacy of the person receiving the medication.